victorVNV/soil_interaction_web/biblio_copy.md

 complex webs contained relatively long loops (Fig. 4A) but had roughly the same maximum loop weight and stability as less complex webs with shorter loops.

+* Community Structure of Complex Networks Hua-Wei Shen (2013)* This phenomenon tells us that the organiza- tion of network is modular.
+Network scientists call this phenomenon as community structure of networks

+In their seminal paper, the communities are identified in a divisive way, where links are deleted iteratively according to the measurement “edge betweenness”.
+This measurement quantifies the importance of the role of the edges in bridging the communication of signals transmitted along the shortest path.

+In general, communities of network are groups of nodes within which nodes are much more connected to each other than to the rest part of the network.